From Frames to Clips: Training-free Adaptive Key Clip Selection for Long-Form Video Understanding

 To examine whether temporal continuity provides greater benefit than simply sampling more frames, we conduct an experiment with a total of 64 frames.
-For baselines, 64 isolated frames are selected directly, while in F2C the same budget is allocated to 16 clips with up to 4 frames each.
+For baselines, 64 isolated frames are selected directly, while in F2C, the same budget is allocated to 16 clips with up to 4 frames each.
 To ensure fairness, all frames are downsampled with $s=2$, so the token count remains comparable across methods.
 Results are reported in Table~\ref{tab:temporal}.

 F2C consistently outperforms the baselines, with the largest gain on long videos, where it reaches $54.1$ compared to $50.6$--$53.4$ for separate-frame approaches.
 This demonstrates that grouping frames into clips yields richer temporal cues than simply increasing frame count.
-Moreover, since F2C introduces resolution as an additional factor in context construction, the results also indicate that resolution-aware design can further enhance existing frame selection methods.
+Moreover, by introducing resolution as an additional factor in context management for long-form video understanding, such a resolution-aware design can further enhance existing frame selection methods.